stanley-gu/standardsCh/chapter.md

 There is a wide range of mathematical representations that one can use to build quantitative models, the choice of approach depending on the type of biological question, the accessibility of experimental data and the tractability of the mathematics.
-A short list of modeling representations is given in Figure
-\ref{Figure:jdesigner}.
 Probably the most successful and widely used kind of model are those based on differential equations (both ordinary and partial).
 These models assume a continuum of concentrations and rates.
 In reality of course, cellular systems are discrete at the molecular level, however, since the